iOSonntag/f-i-coding-challenge/README.md

 [![build](https://github.com/iOSonntag/f-i-coding-challenge/actions/workflows/branch-push.yaml/badge.svg?branch=main)](https://github.com/iOSonntag/f-i-coding-challenge/actions/workflows/branch-push.yaml)

-This is the repository contains the solution for a coding challenge from a company.
+This repository contains the solution for a coding challenge from a company.
 The task was to create a RESTful API for a fictional self checkout system.

 ## Getting started